From WordPress to Hugo to Astro

 The Great Export

 In March 2024, I was done.
 I was getting out.
-I exported everything from the WordPress database into Markdown files.
+I exported everything from the WordPress database into Markdown files (using wordpress-export-to-markdown)

 That sounds simple, but the reality was a mess.
 I wrote a slew of python scripts to convert the database Markdown dumps to clean them and correct Markdown.
 I’d write a script scanning the content directory cleaning one small thing at a time, reviewing, committing, and modifying the script… in order to break as little as possible.